hzhu212/rayinvr-v.in-editor/readme.md

 ## Introduction

-A simple but useful editor developed with Python3 used for editing "strata-velocity model input file (v.in)".
+A simple but useful editor developed with Python3(tkinter+matplotlib) used for editing "strata-velocity model input file (v.in)".

+If you aren't interested in the functions of the editor, the code itself is a good example for how to create interactive plot with `matplotlib`.

 `v.in` is a kind of ascii file used by the program "rayinvr" developed by Zelt and Smith (1992).